Technology on the rise: How the CRISPR craze is shaping the future of our world

 “Scientifically, the CRISPR craze is unprecedented.
 We went from nothing to a paper a month, to a paper a week, to a paper a day, to, on average, 10 new CRISPR studies published every day in 2018,” said Barrangou.
 “That’s crazy.
 The media cannot write up enough CRISPR stories — as of last night, there are 7.3 million mentions of CRISPR on the web; it makes the cover of magazines almost every week and is covered by media outlets on a regular basis now.”

 However, Barrangou’s biggest concern is that we don’t make the same mistake with the public that we did with GMOs.
-In an effort to engage the public, he and his team are presently working on making a movie that documents the technology.
+In an effort to engage the public, he and his team are presently making a movie that documents the technology.
 He notes that, in order to build collective confidence in the science, we must “be very careful and mindful about CRISPR’s stewardship.”